aamcrae/MeterMan/sma/config.md

   ...
 ```

+The inverter name may be a host name or an IP address.

 The default poll interval is 90 seconds, and default retry time is 61 seconds.
 The timeout default is 10 seconds.
 Enabling ```trace``` and ```dump``` will turn
 on logging of packet connections to the inverter and dumping of packets.